Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Background and Related Works

 \textbf{Permutation Invariance} describes a function that produces identical results regardless of the order of its input.
 For example, a function that computes the average of the elements in a given array is permutation invariant because the arrangement of elements does not influence the outcome.
 Figure~\ref{fig:pepi}~(b) illustrates this concept using the average operation in the context of matrix multiplication, where \(n\) represents the number of rows and \(R\) denotes a row-permuted version of the input.
 As shown, despite reordering the rows, the final result remains unchanged (i.e., \(\mathbb{E}[X] = \mathbb{E}[X^R]\)).
 Without loss of generality, if a function \(f(\cdot)\) satisfies permutation invariance, then for a given input \(X\) and a permutation function \(\pi(i)\), the lemma $f(X) = f(\pi(X))$ holds.

-It is important to note that matrix multiplication, in general, is \textit{not} a permutation invariant operation.
-Specifically, if the weights used in the multiplication are not uniform (e.g., \(\frac{1}{n}\) for all elements, as in the averaging operation shown in Figure~\ref{fig:pepi} (b)), the result will differ depending on the order of the rows.
-This is because such weights can be interpreted as a weighted sum, being sensitive to the input arrangement, \rev{emphasizing the importance of exquisite shuffling operation in a neural network to retain the property}.
+Note that matrix multiplication, in general, is \textit{not} permutation invariant.
+Specifically, if weights used in multiplication are not uniform (e.g., \(\frac{1}{n}\) for all elements, as in the averaging operation in Figure~\ref{fig:pepi} (b)), the result will differ depending on row order.
+This is because such weights can be interpreted as a weighted sum, being sensitive to the input arrangement, emphasizing the importance of an exquisite shuffling operation in a neural network to retain the property.

-\textbf{Neural Networks and Shuffling.} Modern neural networks exhibit an intriguing property that achieves nearly identical training results even when the arrangement of elements in the input data is shuffled, demonstrating similar behavior to permutation invariance~\cite{tolstikhin2021mlp, naseer2021intriguing}. \textit{Shuffling}, here, refers to rearranging the elements of a data sample, such as altering the position of pixels in an image.
-Similarly, reordering ground truth labels has minimal impact on training outcomes, reflecting characteristics similar to permutation equivariance.
-However, it is important to note that neural networks exhibit a \textit{semi}-permutation equivariance and invariance property, as results are not perfectly identical but still closely adhere to these principles.
-This property arises primarily from the reliance of neural networks on matrix multiplication for most of their operations~\cite{zhang2019compiler,kim2022fast}.

-\rev{In Figure~\ref{fig:perm_vis}, we visualize the topology and matrix computations of a simple neural network to provide deeper insights into its structural properties.
-Specifically, Figure~\ref{fig:perm_vis} (a) depicts the original architecture and computations of the neural network, while Figures~\ref{fig:perm_vis} (b) and (c) illustrate row-permuted and column-permuted operations, emphasizing the permutation invariance and equivariance properties, respectively.}

-\rev{By examining the nodes and edges in Figure~\ref{fig:perm_vis} (a), we observe that these elements are interconnected in a fixed manner.
-Note that rearranging the input nodes, as illustrated in Figure~\ref{fig:perm_vis} (b) (e.g., \{$x_{1}$, $x_{2}$, $x_{3}$\} $\rightarrow$ \{$x_{2}$, $x_{3}$, $x_{1}$\}), does not alter the network topology since node connections remain intact.
-The structural integrity of the network is maintained given that the relationships between nodes and edges are preserved.
-Formulating the computation as \( X^{T}W \), where \( X^{T} \) represents the transposed input vector (\(X_{i}\)) and \( W \) denotes the weight matrix (\(W_{i,j}\)), mathematically demonstrates that reordering the input vector \(x_{i}\) does not impact the model's output \(h_{i}\).
-This property confirms the permutation invariance of a neural network.}

-\rev{On the other hand, when the output nodes are rearranged, as in Figure~\ref{fig:perm_vis} (c), this operation corresponds to a column permutation in the weight matrix.
-Despite the reordering, the underlying network topology remains unchanged, and the outputs are consistent except for their order.
-This behavior exemplifies the permutation equivariance property of the neural network, where the outputs reflect the same relationships regardless of the node arrangement.}

-Leveraging this property, neural networks can achieve similar training results with spatially shuffled data as with unshuffled data.
-Since shuffled data is semantically uninterpretable to humans, prior research has highlighted its potential to enhance system privacy.
-For instance, Amin et al. used permutation equivariance to secure medical image processing~\cite{amin2024vit}, while Xu et al. explored its applications in transformers for model encryption and privacy-aware split learning~\cite{xu2024permutation}.